 Tips For Targeting the Short Head of the Bicep

-The first thing to remember is that youโre never going to completely isolate the individual heads of the bicep.
+The first thing to remember is that you're never going to completely isolate the individual heads of the bicep.
 But you can bias each.

-Which bicep head is preferably utilized is influenced by 3 positional elements:
+Which bicep head is preferably utilized is influenced by 3 positional elements: hand position, forearm position, and elbow position.

 Hand Position